Customers, not cookies: avoid ad fraud with people-based targeting

 If that thought upsets you, it should.
 Businesses should not sit back and ignore the fact that significant portions of their ad spend are being drained by fraudulent activity.

-Paid ad fraud isn’t a one-and-done offence—it’s a pervasive crime that slowly eats away at the efficacy of your overall paid strategy and interferes with your growth.
+Paid ad fraud isn’t a one-and-done offense—it’s a pervasive crime that slowly eats away at the efficacy of your overall paid strategy and interferes with your growth.

 Advertisers need to adopt an ad targeting solution that doesn’t chase potentially fraudulent, third-party cookies around the internet but rather targets real people with relevant ads.